Configure PolyBase to access external data in MongoDB

 SQL Server adds a new table row for each array item

 SQL Server creates a column per array to store the array item index

 Data Type: bigint

 There are several potential issues with this technique, two of them being:

-As an example, we evaluate the MongoDB sample dataset restaurant collection stored in non-relational JSON format.
+As an example, SQL Server evaluates the MongoDB sample dataset restaurant collection stored in non-relational JSON format.
 Each restaurant has a nested address field and an array of grades it was assigned on different days.
 The figure below illustrates a typical restaurant with nested address and nested-repeated grades.

 Object address will be flattened as below:

 - Nested field restaurant.address.building becomes restaurant.address_building